Robust Phase Retrieval via Reverse Kullback-Leibler Divergence: Problem Formulation

 In this paper, we derive three algorithms and a spectral initialization scheme based on RKLD.
 Therefore, substituting $\q$ and $\p$ with $|\bA\z|^2$ and $\y$, respectively, in (\ref{eq:KLdiv1}), we define the mismatch between the estimates and the measurements as follows:

 The RKLD defined in \eqref{eq:KL_div}, is a non-convex function which is nonnegative everywhere and has global minima when the estimate is equal to the true solution.

-When the measurements are Poisson distributed, the corresponding negative log-likelihood function is equivalent to the FKLD, which has been studied in truncation based phase retrieval algorithms \cite{chen2017solving, zhang2018median}.
-In FKLD, the log-mismatch term, $\log \left(\frac{|\a_m^*\z|^2}{y_m}\right)$ is weighted with the corresponding actual measurement.
-However, in RKLD, we use the estimated measurements as the weighting factors, which are being refined during each iteration.
+When the measurements are Poisson distributed, the corresponding negative log-likelihood function is equivalent to the FKLD\cite{chen2017solving, zhang2018median}.
+In FKLD, the log-mismatch term, $\log \left(\frac{|\a_m^*\z|^2}{y_m}\right)$ is weighted with the corresponding actual measurement, $y_m$ whereas, in RKLD, we use the estimated measurements, $|\a_m^*\z|^2$ as the weighting factors, which are refined during each iteration.
 Thus, the optimization landscape provided by RKLD is significantly different from that of FKLD.
-Fig. \ref{fig:lossplot} illustrates the dissimilarity between the loss functions derived from these two divergences for $\z \in \Real^2$ and $\bA \in \complex^{1000\times 2}$.